neil-forks/PineSAM-river/docs/index.md

 - [Pinecil Web UI](https://github.com/joric/pinecil) - A neat web-based UI, requires bluetooth browser support
 - [Pinecil Authenticity Checker](https://pinecil.pine64.org/) - almost all AliExpress Pinecils are fake, check your V2!

-## :octicons-star-24: Contributors Welcome
+## :octicons-star-24: Contributors

-Please fork the repo, and submit Pull Requests using the `/dev` branch.
-Check out some of the open issue tickets or propose new features.
+Help is welcome at all levels from coding to a cup of coffee, please see [here](about.md).